m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 // You can add additional Groups by adding parameters to the array below.
 // You must add at least one group
 // Providing a single group will automatically target that group and Group selection will be skipped.
-// An empty array will require that you add groups / users as default recipients in the xMatters form layout.
 // This array must have the same number of elements as the Speak_Group array below. setting.xMatters_Groups = ['CAB Approval', 'Cloud DevOps', 'Database Infrastructure'];

 // Set the Twilio Group Name.
 // You can add additional punctuation, spaces, dashes and upper case letters to group names to help the text to speech engine pronounce it better.
-// This array must have the same number of elements as the xMatters_Groups array above. setting.Speak_Groups = ['C.A.B.
+// This array must have the same number of elements and be in the same order as the xMatters_Groups array above. setting.Speak_Groups = ['C.A.B.
 Approval', 'Cloud DevOps.', 'Database Infrastructure'];

 // Do not change this setting or the integration will not work.